 As for video and audio connections, the PS4 has an HDMI port and an audio optical port.
-While HDMI can carry both video and audio, most computer monitors don’t have built-in speakers, which means you’ll need an external audio source if you want sound.
-Thus, you’ll need something more than just an HDMI cable.
-Of course, we’ll get more into detail about this shortly.
+While HDMI can carry both video and audio, most computer monitors don’t have built-in speakers, which means you’ll need an external audio source if you want sound, or you will want to plug headphones into your PS4 controller.

 Connecting Your PS4

-The best case scenario is if your computer monitor has an HDMI port as well as built-in speakers.
-If so, all you’ll need is an HDMI cable.
-Plug one end of the cable into your PS4 and the other end into your computer monitor.
+The best case scenario is if your computer monitor has an HDMI port and built-in speakers.
+This is what you will find for most newer monitors, and especially for gaming monitors.
+If this is the case, you just need an HDMI cable.
+You probably have one, but if not you can get a good on on Amazon for $6.99.
+Plug one end of the cable into your PS4 and the other end into your computer monitor and start playing.

 In any case, audio is a little more complicated than video when connecting your PS4 to a computer monitor, because the PS4 only supports digital/optical audio out.
 However, there are a few ways to handle the situation, most of which require a converter box to convert the digital/optical audio to a connection that you can plug into regular speakers.

 If your monitor doesn’t have built-in speakers, you’ll need an external audio source of some kind, whether it’s just a regular pair of computer speakers or even a stereo system that you can use.
 You’ll be plugging your PS4’s audio directly into these speakers.

 However, seeing as how there are multiple ways to connect audio to your speakers based on what kind of speakers you have, we’ll run down some common situations and what type of tools you’ll need for each.